AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

   * Windowing aggregates now operate in batch mode such as T-SQL LAG/LEAD statements.
   * Queries on Column Store tables with Multiple distinct clauses operate in Batch mode.
   * Queries running under DOP=1 or with a serial plan also execute in Batch Mode.
-* Last, Cardinality Estimation improvements come with compatibility level 120, but for those of you running at a lower Compatibility level (that is 100, or 110), the move to compatibility level 130 also brings these improvements, and these can also benefit the query performance of your applications.
+* Last, Cardinality Estimation improvements are actually coming with compatibility level 120, but for those of you running at a lower Compatibility level (i.e. 100, or 110), the move to compatibility level 130 will also bring these improvements, and these can also benefit the query performance of your applications.

 ## Practicing compatibility level 130
-First let’s get some tables, indexes, and random data created to practice some of these new capabilities.
-The T-SQL script examples can be executed under SQL Server 2016, or under Azure SQL Database.
+First let's get some tables, indexes and random data created to practice some of these new capabilities.
+The TSQL script examples can be executed under SQL Server 2016, or under Azure SQL Database.
 However, when creating an Azure SQL database, make sure you choose at the minimum a P2 database because you need at least a couple of cores to allow multi-threading and therefore benefit from these features.

 ```
 -- Create a Premium P2 Database in Azure SQL Database

 CREATE DATABASE MyTestDB
-    (EDITION=’Premium’, SERVICE_OBJECTIVE=’P2′);
+    (EDITION='Premium', SERVICE_OBJECTIVE='P2');
 GO

 -- Create 2 tables with a column store index on